-The Karman Line: The Boundary Between Earth’s Atmosphere and Space
+The Karman Line – Boundary between Earth’s atmosphere and space

 The “ground realities” fiction start overlapping the facts.
 The outer Space Treaty perhaps, too, is in the queue.
 The recent developments are making a difference differently.
 Space Tourism is the next play-field of Billionaires kicking off space tourism.
-The private companies and technology giants are taking positions for commercializing outer space by space tourism, off-earth mining, space hotels, and giant orbiting billboards.
+Private companies and technology giants are taking positions for commercializing outer space through space tourism, off-earth mining, space hotels, and giant orbiting billboards.

 - What is the upward airspace limit?